saltstack/salt/doc/topics/transports/tcp.rst

 TLS Support
 ===========

-The TLS transport support full encryption and verification using both server and client certificates.
+The TLS transport supports full encryption and verification using both server and client certificates.
 See :doc:`ssl` for more details.